chris-wood/chris-wood.github.io/_posts/2016-5-13-Native-PRNG.md

 apart from true randomness with probability non-negligibly better than 1/2.
 See [1] for more information about this notion.)

-In practice, creating randomess of this quality is hard.
+In practice, creating randomness of this quality is hard.
 It requires randomness with a high amount of entropy.
 All modern operating systems that I'm aware of gather this entropy from things that go in within and beneath the kernel, such as device I/O and jitter.
 Some libraries like OpenSSL operate as userspace PRNGs.
 This is